SubratShrestha/Notes/UNSW/20T2/2041Comp/perl.md

 The arrays in Perl are dynamic and don't need to be declared.
 They grow as needed.
 The missing values in an array are just undefined, and if you try and print it, we get an empty string.

+Perl arrays are very well made, almost all operations on perl arrays are of O(1), so operations like push, pop, shift, unshift are all done in constant time, independent of the size of the array.

 ```perl
 @a = ("first thing", "second one", 123);